 A common rule of thumb is to aim for one-third of projected costs from savings, one-third from current income during college years, and one-third from financial aid and scholarships.
 For a newborn targeting an in-state public university, saving $300–$500/month in a 529 plan with market-rate returns typically covers the savings portion.
 Starting earlier dramatically reduces the monthly requirement.

-Starting in 2024, unused 529 funds (held 15+ years) can be rolled into a Roth IRA for the beneficiary, up to $35,000 lifetime limit.
+Starting in 2024, unused 529 funds (held 15+ years) can be rolled into a Roth IRA for the beneficiary, up to $35,000 lifetime limit — a provision now well-established as of 2026.
 You can also change the beneficiary to another family member (sibling, parent, cousin, etc.) for their education expenses.
 Non-qualified withdrawals are subject to income tax plus a 10% penalty on the earnings portion only — the contributions come out tax- and penalty-free.

 Check if your state offers a tax deduction for 529 contributions — over 30 states do.
 If so, your state plan may be worth it even if fees are slightly higher.
 If not, choose the plan with the lowest fees and best investment options regardless of state.
 Top-rated plans include Utah's my529, Nevada's Vanguard 529, and New York's Direct Plan.
 You can use any state's plan for any school nationwide.

 Parent-owned 529 plans are reported as parent assets on the FAFSA and assessed at a maximum rate of 5.64% — much lower than student assets (20%).
-Grandparent-owned 529 plans are no longer counted as income on the FAFSA (starting 2024-25), making them even more favorable.
+Grandparent-owned 529 plans are no longer counted as income on the FAFSA (effective since the 2024-25 simplification), making them even more favorable.
 A 529 plan has minimal impact on financial aid compared to other savings vehicles.

 Plan your portfolio growth with inflation-adjusted projections.
 Compare nominal vs. real returns across conservative, moderate, and aggressive strategies.